 The PMOC cannot recommend any reduction in the minimum schedule contingency because the SFMTA's risk assessment update was not based on the actual current status of the 1300 Contract construction work.
 The PMOC recommends that the CSP incorporate the updated Contract 1300 baseline schedule into an updated risk assessment as soon as it is approved.
 The PMOC recommends that the CSP incorporate the remaining high level schedule risks on the Project Risk Register into the updated risk assessment.
 The Contract 1300 baseline schedule was adopted in early December 2014.
-Eight schedule updates have been completed by the contractor and the first three have been approved by SFMTA and incorporate into the Master Program Schedule.
+Eight schedule updates have been completed by the contractor and the first three have been approved by SFMTA and incorporated into the Master Program Schedule.
 The schedule risk assessment update is now expected from the CSP after an updated Master Program Schedule is produced in September 2015 and schedule containment workshops are conducted in November 2015.

-At the September CSP Risk Management Meeting the committee reviewed the status of the highest ranked risks in the risk register.
-No risks were closed, but risk 222 (monitoring software for ground movement) and 225 (unknown utilities in the Ellis Street excavation) were identified for closure next month.
-A new risk of possible construction delays due to high precipitation levels was suggested for addition to the register.
+At the October CSP Risk Management Meeting, the committee reviewed the status of the highest ranked risks in the risk register.
+No risks were closed, but risk 222 (monitoring software for ground movement) was identified for possible closure next month.
+Three new risks were discussed, characterized, and rated by the committee: #240 - the risk that unresolved assignment of schedule delay responsibility may lead to increased costs to SFMTA, #241 - the risk that the forecast "El Nino" weather pattern will cause excessive weather delays, and #242 - the risk that requests received to accommodate the upcoming Super Bowl event will have impacts to the construction.